Milalien/FrontEndTools-23-Project/README.md

 A login page, uses the example user info for now.
 By clicking "SIGN IN", you get into the admin/main page where there is a "SIGN OUT" button.

+### Lipunmyynti

+Exam assigment.
+A form that you can use to order tickets, order information gets saved to "tilaukset" service.

 ## Further help